Vvkmnn/sherlockAI/README.md

 # sherlockAI

-Another [AIND](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) project, this time exploring how RNN structures in Keras can be used for all sorts of neat things like:
+Another [AIND](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889) project, this time exploring how Recurrent Neural Nets can be used for all sorts of neat things like:

 ### Text Generation: